28 August 2024

 The Searchers (1956) Ford.
 Another film in my top ten.
 John Ford’s best which is saying something in itself.
 As exquisitely shot as any picture ever made.
 Ford’s mastery as a director was never more evident.
 The framing of shots, notably the opening and closing of the film, are masterful.
 You can't tell a good story on film without someone who knows where and how to point the camera.
 This often entails both a great director and cinema photographer like the duo of Ingmar Bergman and Sven Nykvist or Orson Welles and Gregg Toland or Woody Allen and Gordon Willis or John Ford and Winton C. Hoch.
 The Searchers is more than just great film to look at.
 The odious John Wayne was at his best as the racist Ethan Edwards who along with his not nephew Martin (Jeffrey Hunter) pursues the kidnapped young girl Debbie (Natalie Wood).
 It’s a powerful story with solid performances all around and it’s one helluva fine movie to look at.

 Double Wedding (1937) Thorpe.
 It’s easy to make a silly movie.
 It’s especially easy to make a silly movie that’s also just plain stupid.
 But making a silly movie that’s genuinely funny is a tough ask.
 Double Wedding manages to pull of this rare feat.
 Of course having William Powell and Myrna Loy — the best man/woman screen pairing from Hollywood’s Golden Age, or any age for that matter — as your stars makes the task a lot easier.
 Like Grant in Father Goose, Powell is playing against type.
 We’re once again used to a suave and sophisticated performance — with heavy dashes of wit.
 But here Powell as an artist and bohemian who lives in a trailer.
 He’s fine in the role, thank you.
 Loy is sterner and more serious than usual and it’s no surprise that Powell’s character pulls her out of her shell.
-The plot takes twists and turns yet manages to be predictable and yet oads of fun.
+The plot takes twists and turns yet manages to be predictable and yet loads of fun.

 A Place in the Sun (1951) Stevens.
 Meh.
 I suppose in 1951 when it was released and for a decade or so after A Place in the Sun was seen as an important message picture (there were a lot of those in the Fifties and most didn’t age well).
 Montgomery Clift, the delicious Elizabeth Taylor and Shelly Winters are the stars and all turn in admirable performances.
 Raymond Burr — pre Perry Mason — is over the top as the prosecutor.
 I’d imagine most people know this story of an ambitious young man who gets his break and starts to climb the social ladder.
 He climbs away from the nice girl he was with (Winters) and finds a beautiful young socialite (Taylor) that any man would salivate over.
 Problem is girl number one is pregnant.
 Is murder afoot?
-There’s a bit of drama to the story but the ending is a massive letdown in too many ways to recount especially as it doing so would contain major spoilers.
+There’s a bit of drama to the story but the ending is a massive letdown in too many ways to recount especially as doing so would contain major spoilers.
 Some people still extoll the film but I can’t imagine why.
 It's point --- whatever it was -- is lost on me.

 09 August 2024